Articles, records and resources relating to the history of the Lancashire town of Preston

 By the time of the 1861 census the Pedders were living in Preston in Sweeps Lobby, off Vicar Street.
 The birthplaces of all but one of the children do not match the parish records.
 It is more likely that the parish records are correct, which would mean that the Pedders arrived in Preston some time after 1857.
 A Thomas Pedder, 41, a labourer, and his blind wife Jane, 37, were living next door (both were born in Preston), but it is not known if they were related to Tim.
 The census information is shown in the table below.
 Timothy Pedder was buried on 13 January 1862.

-Compared with the scanty information gleaned about the life of Timothy Pedder, there is an absolute wealth of information about Edward Pedder, whose life was laid bare when an examination of his affairs following his death revealed the extent of his plundering of the Preston Old Bank to fund his extravagant lifestyle.
+Compared with the scanty information gleaned about the life of Timothy Pedder, there is an absolute wealth of information about Edward Pedder, whose life was laid bare when an examination of his affairs following his death revealed the extent of his heavy borrowing from the Preston Old Bank, which his family had founded, to fund his extravagant lifestyle.
 Edward, then aged 50, was found dead in bed at his home, Ashton Park, on 21 March 1861, his death coming less than a year before Timothy Pedder’s.
 Shortly after his death, his brother Henry Newsham Pedder issued a circular announcing the suspension of the bank’s operations.
 Henry attempted to distance himself from the debacle, declaring that it was Edward ‘who had the entire management of the bank’, although he himself had been one of the principal beneficiaries of Edward’s ‘generosity’.

 Edward was a Preston Tory alderman, a magistrate and a deputy lieutenant of the county: one of the ‘great and the good’ of the town.
 In fact, ‘his election to be mayor at the Guild of 1862 was spoken of as being likely’, according to the Preston Guardian in announcing his death.
 Pedder’s Lane at Ashton and Pedder Street in Preston are named for the family.